-If you need to contact the check writer, you’ll find some contact information here.
-Sometimes a phone number appears here, but not always.
-It’s also possible that you’ll find handwritten personal information in this area (a cashier might require a phone number or driver’s license number in order to accept a check).
+If you need to contact the check writer, you should see their contact information here.
+Sometimes, a phone number appears here, but not all checks provide phone numbers.
+You might also find handwritten personal information in this area (a cashier might require a phone number or driver’s license number in order to accept a check).

-This tells you who the check is written to or who will receive the funds – hopefully, that’s you.
-It should include the name of a person or business that is authorized to deposit the check or cash it.
-In some cases, the check might be payable to “Cash” – which means pretty much anybody can deposit or cash the check.
+See who the check is written to or who will receive the funds—hopefully, that’s you.
+This section should include a specific name of a person or business that is authorized to deposit the check or cash it.
+In some cases, the check might be payable to “Cash,” which means almost much anybody can deposit or cash the check.

 The Dollar Box

 This is an unofficial note of how much the check is for.
-The check amount is written using numbers (instead of words, which you’ll see in #4) so you can quickly glance and read how much the check is for.
-However, if section #4 has a different number, the bank should use the amount that was written out in words.
+The check amount is written using numerals here (instead of words, which you’ll see in Number 4), so you can quickly glance and read how much the check is for.
+However, if section Number 4 has a different number, banks are supposed to use the amount that was written out in words.

 The Amount of the Check

 This is the official amount of the check.
-This section, written out using words, is more likely than the dollar box to reflect what the check writer actually intends to pay – so it is what you are legally entitled to as the payee.
+This number, written out using words, is more likely than the dollar box to reflect what the check writer actually intends to pay—so it is what you are legally entitled to as the payee.

-This is supposed to tell you when the check was written – and in most cases, that’s exactly what you’ll find – but some people “post-date” checks (by putting a future date on this line).
-When reading a check, this date doesn’t necessarily tell you when you’re allowed to deposit it or when banks will accept it.
+This ideally tells you when the check was written—and in most cases, that’s exactly what you see.
+But sometimes people “post-date” checks by writing in a date in the future.
+The date written on a check doesn’t necessarily tell you when you’re allowed to deposit it or when banks will accept it.

 However, if a check is post-dated, there’s probably a reason for that, so it’s a good idea to communicate with the check writer and find out what's going on.
-It’s also important to verify that a check isn’t too old – look for anything like “Void after 90 days” or an issue date that was more than six months ago.
+It’s also important to verify that a check isn’t too old—look for wording like “Void after 90 days” or an issue date that was more than six months ago.

 This shows who signed the check.
-If there is no signature on a check you’ve received, contact the check writer – you might have problems depositing this check, and your bank might charge you additional fees if the check is not accepted.
+If there is no signature on a check you’ve received, contact the check writer—you may have problems depositing this check, and your bank might charge you additional fees if the check is not accepted as valid.

 In some cases (if you’re reviewing transactions in your account, for example), you’ll see checks that don’t have a signature, but instead include a message saying “No Signature Required.”

-Those items are drafts that you supposedly approved online or over the phone.
+Those items are probably payments that you approved online or over the phone.
 But contact your bank immediately if you don't recognize a payment.

 This tells you which bank or credit union the check writer has a checking account at, and where the funds will come from.
-If you want to cash the check and receive the full amount, you may need to visit that bank (or a local branch) to do so.
+If you want to cash the check and receive the full amount, you may need to visit that bank (or a local branch of that bank) to do so.
 You can also deposit the check or try to cash it at your own bank, but your bank might only pay out a portion of the check and place a hold on the rest of it.